(Full time) 2021 start

 Assessment

-You’ll need to demonstrate the knowledge and application of standard concepts, information and techniques relevant to the discipline, as well as your emerging abilities, skills and competencies.
+You will need to demonstrate the knowledge and application of standard concepts, information and techniques relevant to the discipline, as well as your emerging abilities, skills and competencies.
 You need to be able to draw on a wide variety of material and be able to evaluate and criticise received opinion.

 Entry requirements

-A-level: ABB including a science subject (biology, human biology, chemistry, maths and physics).
+A-level: ABB including a science subject (Biology, Human Biology, Chemistry, Maths and Physics).
 Other science based subjects will be considered.

 We consider all A-level subjects for the remaining grades, except general studies or critical thinking.

-Other course specific tests:You will need to show evidence of study in the last 5 years.
+Applicants will need to show evidence of study in the last 5 years.

 Access to HE Diploma

-45 credits at level 3, which must be at distinction and include 15 credits from science subjects + GCSEs, as above.
 We strongly advise you to contact the School to discuss the suitability of your chosen Access course.
 We consider Access Courses to be suitable for mature applicants (21 plus) who have been out of full-time education and have had no previous access to higher education.

 BTEC